Tannerpalin/pullRequestPractice/README.md

 3. After you are done adding files, type `git commit -m "insert helpful message here."` to save these updates as a commit.

 4. Now we may push to the remote repository through: `git push -u origin branchName`

+5. Now you may check the in-browser repository for your branch to create a pull request from.